MyNamesLex/Favourites-I-Made/README.md

 Survival Horror Game:

-this was the first time I explored NavMesh/NavMeshAgent In Unity and i was really happy with the results when I finally got it to work properly and had a solid foundation on how it works and how to set it up properly
+This was the first time I explored NavMesh/NavMeshAgent In Unity and i was really happy with the results when I finally got it to work properly and had a solid foundation on how it works and how to set it up properly

 https://github.com/MyNamesLex/Survival-Horror-Game
 _________________________________________________________________________________________________________________________________________________________________________
 Falling Game I made in my first year of University:

-this may not be the most sophisticated/best game I have ever made but I am still really fond of this one because the sense of accomplishment I got from making a game that actually felt like a proper game was unparralleled for me and it holds a lot of memories and overall reason why I love to make games
+This may not be the most sophisticated/best game I have ever made but I am still really fond of this one because the sense of accomplishment I got from making a game that actually felt like a proper game was unparralleled for me and it holds a lot of memories and overall reason why I love to make games

 https://github.com/MyNamesLex/Falling-Game-University
 _________________________________________________________________________________________________________________________________________________________________________